alicebibaud/RCOS/docker-compose on Linux.md

 ## Final Notes ##

 ### Red Hat Enterprise Linux (RHEL) ###
-incompatible <= 7.8
+32 bit incompatible through all versions check [here](https://github.com/katyushasama/RCOS/blob/main/docker_download.txt) to install docker and docker compose

-docker-compose is only compatible with 64-bit operating systems.
+docker-compose is only compatible with 64-bit operating systems, so make sure you have a 64-bit version of RHEL.
 I wasn't able to find this information online, because the [official site](https://access.redhat.com/solutions/1586663) with that answer is blocked by a paywall.
 I hope this list saves you a bit of time in your development.